Garfunkel's (restaurant)

-Garfunkel's was a small chain of restaurants in London.
+Garfunkel's was a small chain of restaurants in London and other locations including Bath.
 It was founded in 1979 by Phillip Kaye, and was part of the Restaurant Group.

 On 3 June 2020, during the COVID-19 pandemic in the United Kingdom, Restaurant Group told employees a "large number" of its Garfunkel's outlets would not reopen after lockdown.